Student Guidelines for Entrepreneurial Internships

 - Mentor’s contact information: address, city/state, phone, and email address

-- The meetings must be face-to-face and at least every other week (phone meeting or long-distance supervision is not allowed)
+- Note how often they will be meeting with you (the meetings must be face-to-face and at least every other week (phone meeting or long-distance supervision is not allowed))

 These items are part of the internship approval process.
 They do not take the place of any syllabus, coursework, or assignments given to you by your Internship Faculty Coordinator.